-The low-level laser biotechnology allows us to treat these soft tissue injuries at cellular level.
+The low level laser therapy allows us to treat these soft tissue injuries at cellular level.
 Providing a clear understanding of the actual cause of the neck pain makes the whole situation much less distressing for the patient.

-After commencing treatment patients report that they start to feel better and importantly, their sleep improves.
+After commencing treatment patients often report they feel better and importantly, their sleep improves.

-They feel a sense of understanding as to what has been happening.
-It is empowering for them to feel in control and to feel improvements every day as the laser treatment helps them personally to improve.
+They also feel a sense of understanding about what has been happening.
+It is empowering for them to feel in control and to experience improvement every day as the benefits of laser treatment becomes evident.

 Here is how Cold Laser Pain Relief can help:

-Treatment for neck pain is available at the Cold Laser Pain Relief clinic in Parkside, Adelaide.
+Treatment for Neck Pain is available at the Cold Laser Pain Relief clinic in Walkerville, Adelaide.
 We have been applying Cold Laser Therapy here in Adelaide since it was used effectively on our founder in 1998.

 Contact us today to make an appointment to review your personal condition.

-You don’t need a referral, just fill out the form on the right.
+You don’t need a referral, just fill out the contact form.

 For more information, simply fill in the form below and we'll contact you to organise a no-obligation consultation...